-Freelance marketplaces can additionally help match the supply and demand of labor, lower recruiting costs, and reduce time-to-fill.
-However, when evaluating a marketplace, organizations must proceed with caution.
+Freelance marketplaces can help businesses help match the supply and demand of labor, lower recruiting costs, and reduce time-to-fill.
+However, when evaluating a marketplace, it’s important for companies to proceed with caution.

-Whether you’re looking for an online consultant marketplace for the first time or you are already working with a marketplace provider, be sure to ask these five questions to ensure you’re gaining the maximum benefit, as well as protecting your enterprise from misclassification risk.
+Whether you’re looking to use an online marketplace for the first time or you are already working with a marketplace provider, ask these five questions to ensure you’re gaining the maximum benefit, as well as protecting your company from misclassification risk.

 If the worker you engage as an independent contractor via a freelance marketplace does not meet a myriad of federal and state qualifications, your company will bear the risk of misclassification.

 It is therefore very important to do your research and ensure the provider you choose to work with is fully vetting independent contractors.
-MBO Connect®, for example, is the only direct sourcing solution that’s backed by the proven independent contractor compliance vetting and engagement expertise of MBO Partners.
-MBO offers four distinct engagement options that are designed to appeal to a broad range of independent work engagements and worker types.
+MBO’s marketplace, for example, is the only direct sourcing solution that’s backed by the proven independent contractor compliance vetting and engagement expertise of MBO Partners.
+MBO offers many different engagement options that are designed to appeal to a broad range of independent work engagements and worker types.
 Our qualification process is current and extensive.
 Before a contractor begins work, we offer a thorough due diligence process to ensure compliance with state and federal contractor classification requirements.

 The onboarding process can often make or break the engagement experience for independent contractors.
 You have to find that balance between crafting a positive experience, and getting projects up and running quickly.
 For example, in order to properly manage risk, it is important to ensure that independent contractors you wish to engage meet necessary insurance requirements.

-Independent contractors value freedom, control, and flexibility in their work; an online consultant marketplace that provides an accessible system that automates tasks such as onboarding, payment, and engagement documentation can help create that positive experience both for talent and your company.
+Independent contractors value freedom, control, and flexibility in their work; a marketplace that provides an accessible system that automates tasks such as onboarding, payment, and engagement documentation can help create that positive experience both for talent and your company.

 When independent contractors are satisfied, productivity and interest in re-engagement increase.
 MBO’s onboarding process is customized to meet client requirements and ensures those requirements are followed throughout the entire lifecycle of the engagement.
 Our unique onboarding site educates contractors on the engagement process and accelerates enrollment time, ensuring compliant engagements and a quick start to your projects.

 Not all marketplaces are able to integrate with existing procurement systems.
 To avoid incurring additional expenses, dig into the technical capabilities of the freelance marketplace you’re considering.
-For instance, MBO Connect seamlessly integrates with leading VMS technologies such as SAP Fieldglass and Beeline to distribute job postings directly to known talent pools, enabling faster talent identification and engagement.
+For instance, MBO’s marketplace seamlessly integrates with leading VMS technologies such as SAP Fieldglass and Beeline to distribute job postings directly to known talent pools, enabling faster talent identification and engagement.

-In addition to getting independent professionals to work quickly and compliantly, you want to ensure that the process is a pleasant experience for both the client manager and the talent.
+In addition to getting independent professionals to work quickly and compliantly, it is important to make sure that the process is a pleasant experience for both the client manager and the talent.

 Freelance marketplaces tend to disintermediate a direct working relationship between independent contractors and the enterprise.
-That type of transactional exchange doesn’t foster a desired long-term collaborative relationship built on trust and cooperation.
-Your online consultant marketplace should work to create a growing pool of talent that can expand with your company’s needs.
+That type of transactional exchange doesn’t always foster a desired long-term collaborative relationship built on trust and cooperation.
+The marketplace you choose should work to create a growing pool of talent that can expand with your company’s needs.
 Independent contractors who are satisfied with their client relationships are more likely to return for future work.
 Re-engagement with proven contractors will save organizations time and money.

-With MBO Connect, managers can post opportunities for contractors to immediately respond to, run a search to find talent, or let proprietary algorithms send talent matches to their inbox.
+With MBO’s marketplace, managers can post opportunities for contractors to immediately respond to, run a search to find talent, or let proprietary algorithms send talent matches to their inbox.
 By working with a vetted pool of independents, organizations can quickly and easily start projects and re-engage known talent, all with the peace of mind that comes from a compliant, seamless engagement experience.

-Interested in hearing more about MBO Connect?
+Interested in learning more about MBO’s marketplace?
 Contact us today.